openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 For a cross device flow, either of the above options MAY be presented as a QR code for the End-User to scan using a wallet or an arbitrary camera application on a user-device.

-The Wallet can also be invoked from the web or a native app using the Digital Credentials API as described in (#dc_api), which provides security benefits over custom schemes (see (#session_fixation)) whilst also having privacy and user experience benefits (particularly in the cases where a user has multiple wallets).
+The Wallet can also be invoked from the web or a native app using the Digital Credentials API as described in (#dc_api).
+As described in detail in (#dc_api), DC API provides privacy, security (see (#session_fixation)), and user experience benefits (particularly in the cases where a user has multiple wallets).

 # Wallet Metadata (Authorization Server Metadata) {#as_metadata_parameters}